TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/security/crypto/aes.md

 a counter part.
 The counter part is incremented with each block.
 The counter width is variable per context and can be 16, 32, 64, 96 or 128-bit wide.
 Note that in this mode, encryption and decryption use the same operation.
+#### AES-CFB
+\imageStyle{aes_cfb_mode.png,width:80%}
+\image html aes_cfb_mode.png "AES CFB mode"
+- Above figure illustrates the full block (128-bit) Cipher Feedback (CFB) mode of operation for both encryption and decryption.
+The input for the crypto core is the IV; the result is XOR-ed with the data.
+The result is fed back via the IV register, as the next input for the crypto core.
+The decrypt operation is reversed, but the crypto core is still performing an encryption.

 #### AES-CMAC
 \imageStyle{aes_cmac_mode.png,width:80%}
 \image html aes_cmac_mode.png "AES CMAC mode"